nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

  * Capability 2 (Runtime Adaptation): Adapts the target system to `maintain or recover` as much of its intent as possible.
 In particular, the Autonomy component enables adaptation to run-time/mission-time uncertainties. e.g., faults, failures, behavior execution error, degredations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.

 This document explains the evaluation protocol the RASPBERRY-SI team follows for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
 We will use the evaluation criteria provided to us in `Evaluation Criteria for Ocean World Lander Autonomy` document `v1.0`.
-This evaluation protocol document explains the process for test design, and test execution while the evaluation criteria document provides measures related to each of these areas.
+This evaluation protocol document explains the process for test design, and test execution while the evaluation criteria document provides measures related to each of these areas, specifically in the `intent-formula` in the intent specification.

 In order to achieve this, we defined several challenge problems based on the [Challenge Problem Template](cp_template.md).
 Each challenge problem description provides the context necessary to evaluate Autonomy in interesting scenarios.